RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 Milton Friedman explains the role of gold in the Great Depression

-Note: I absolutely DON'T agree with the theory of Keynes (an British government bureaucrat in those days) nor the theory of Milton Friedman but the video clip is reasonably good.
-Therefore the video clip should be looked at only out of a historic point of view.
+Note: I absolutely DON'T agree with the theory of Keynes (a British government bureaucrat in those days) nor the theory of Milton Friedman but the video clip is reasonably good.
+Therefore the video clip should be looked at only out of a historical point of view.

 Few people that actually experienced the great depression are still alive.
 Only months ago, I talked to a lovely old lady running an antique shop in Vero Beach, Florida.
 She remembers it all to well and she knows better.
 She explained to me that often she and her daughter had arguments about the way people are living today and she feels sad because her daughter doesn’t seem to understand nor wants to admit what is about to happen.

 It is a pity that today's youth but also the generation that was born after the Great Depression like the baby boomers are still in a stadium of denial.
 The situation makes me think of Galbraith's book: "The age of uncertainty" where the writer describes the three-generation cycles.

 The US economy had experienced rapid economic growth and financial excess in the late 1920s, and initially, the economic downturn was seen as simply part of the boom-bust-boom cycle.
 Unexpectedly, however, output continued to fall for three and a half years, by which time half of the population was in desperate circumstances (map1).
 It also became clear that there had been serious over-production in agriculture, leading to falling prices and rising debt among farmers.
 At the same time, there was a major banking crisis, including the "Wall Street Crash" in October 1929.
 The situation was aggravated by serious policy mistakes of the Federal Reserve Board, which led to a fall in money supply and further contraction of the economy.